 Later King Sagar thought of performing Ashwamedh Yagya, he asked all his 60,000 sons to protect the horse and make the Yagya successful.

 While that Ashwamedh horse is being moved around provinces it reached the south-easterly zone, and at seashore Indra abducted that horse and hid it underneath the earth.
-Raja Sagar then ordered his escorting sons that horse to dig up that place to locate the ritual horse.
-Then those princes unremittingly dug the place to oceanic depths until they reached Shrihari reposing there in the form of Sage Kapil.
+Raja Sagar then ordered his escorting sons to dig up the place to locate the ritual horse.
+The princes unremittingly dug the place to oceanic depths until they reached Shrihari reposing there in the form of Sage Kapil.

-When the 60,000 sons found the horse at Kapil dev’s ashram, they thought he had stolen it.
+Indra slyly hide the horse in Rishi Kapil’s ashram.
+When these 60,000 sons found the horse at Kapil dev’s ashram, they thought he had stolen it.
 When they prepared to attack the meditating rishi, Kapil opened his eyes, fire emanated, and they were immediately burned to ashes.